ALL

 Once everything is done, you’ll be taken to the operating room.

-It’ll be a busy time again as your team gets you ready for surgery.
-By this time, the medicine to help you relax should be working.
-If you find that you’re anxious or uncomfortable, please tell someone on your team.
+It will be a busy time as your team gets you ready for surgery.
+The medicine to help you relax should be working.
+If you find that you're anxious or uncomfortable, please tell someone on your team.

 • A nurse will check your identification against your chart one more time.